LesliTech/Lesli/docs/endpoints/find_endpoints.md

  ## Write Test
 ```
-1. go to controller folder and locate the controller file path
+1. go to controller folder and locate the controller file path using Controller#test where Controller is the file name and Action is the method used inside the file
-2. create a file "controller_rspec.rb" in the same path where the controller is, but inside the Folder tests
+2. create a file "controller_rspec.rb" in the same path where the controller is, but inside the Folder tests/requests
 ```